Somaliland and Eritrea – Horn of Africa Independence Combo

-Overnight at the hotel in Asmara..
+Overnight at the hotel in Asmara.

-Friday 25th May
+Monday 25th May – Asmara

-After a mini sleep in and some breakfast, we will board a 100 year old train and ride all the way to Nefasit.
+After a mini sleep in and some breakfast, we will board a 100-year-old train and ride all the way to Nefasit.

-Along the way we will go through thirty tunnels.
+Along the way, we will go through thirty tunnels.
 This is definitely a trip highlight!

 On board the train we will be offered a traditional coffee ceremony.

-Saturday 26th May
+Tuesday 26th May – Massaw

 Hit the road for the 3 hour drive to Massawa

 Walking tour to take in the unique mixture of Turkish and Italian architectural design.